Jake Kubas

-Jake Kubas (born August 13, 2000) is an American professional football guard for the New York Giants of the National Football League (NFL).
+Jake Kubas (born August 13, 2000) is an American professional football guard for the New England Patriots of the National Football League (NFL).
 He played college football for the North Dakota State Bison and was signed by the Giants as an undrafted free agent in 2024.

 Early life

 Kubas was born on August 13, 2000, in Dickinson, North Dakota.
 His father and brother each played football for the North Dakota State Bison.
-He attended Trinity High School in Dickinson, where he competed in football, basketball and track, also being a member of the National Honor Society.
-He played three years on the football team, two as a starter, and was a two-time team captain, being named a first-team all-conference selection as a junior and a first-team all-state selection as a senior.
-He graduated from Trinity in 2018 and walked-on to play college football for North Dakota State.
+He attended Dickinson Trinity High School in Dickinson, where he competed in football, basketball and track, also being a member of the National Honor Society.
+He played three years on the Titans football team, two as a starter, and was a two-time team captain, being named a first-team all-conference selection as a junior and a first-team all-state selection as a senior.
+He graduated from Trinity in 2018 and walked-on to play college football for North Dakota State University.